Mabel Dearmer: Writing career

-In 1896 she began contributing illustrations to The Yellow Book, The Savoy and The Studio.
+In 1896, she began contributing illustrations to The Yellow Book, The Savoy and The Studio.
 She notable created the cover for the Yellow Book's issue number nine.
 She soon after turned to children's book illustration.
 Dearmer created artwork for Wymps, and Other Fairy Tales and All the Way to Fairyland by Evelyn Sharp and The Story of the Seven Young Goslings by Laurence Housman (1899).
 She also illustrated several self-written titles, Round-about Rhymes (1898), The Book of Penny Toys (1899), and The Noah’s Ark Geography (1900).

-From 1902 Dearmer began writing for adults, beginning with The Noisy Years and its 1906 sequel Brownjohn’s.
+From 1902, Dearmer began writing for adults, beginning with The Noisy Years and its 1906 sequel Brownjohn’s.
 Her autobiography The Difficult Way was published in 1905, and other titles include a historical romance The Orangery: A Comedy of Tears (1904), The Alien Sisters (1908), and Gervase 1909.
 A keen dramatist, in 1911 she founded the Morality Play Society, which performed productions of her plays The Soul of the World and The Dreamer.

-Though a committed pacifist, Dearmer accompanied her husband when he volunteered as a chaplain to the British Red Cross.
-Joining the Third Serbian Relief Unit as a nursing orderly she left for Serbia in April 1915, but contracted enteric fever (typhoid) in June, and died of pneumonia on 15 July.
-Her letters were posthumously published as Letters from a field hospital.
-With a memoir of the author by Stephen Gwynn.
+Dearmer accompanied her husband when he volunteered as a chaplain to the British Red Cross.
+Although a committed pacifist, she joined the Third Serbian Relief Unit as a nursing orderly.
+She left for Serbia in April 1915, but contracted enteric fever (typhoid) in June, and died of pneumonia on 15 July.
+Her letters of that time were, with a memoir by Stephen Gwynn, posthumously published as Letters from a field hospital (1915).

-Three months after her death, her younger son Christopher died in the Gallipoli Campaign.
-His elder brother Geoffrey Dearmer survived to the age of 103.
+Three months after her death, her younger son Christopher, a Royal Navy pilot was killed after 10 days of active service in the Dardanelles in October 1915 in the Gallipoli Campaign.
+Her elder son Geoffrey Dearmer survived to the age of 103.
+After serving in the Army at Gallipoli in World War I, he wrote war poetry, and continued as an English ruralist poet and novelist.
+In the 1930s, he joined the BBC, working in a combination of radio and church music, and became a founding force in “Children’s Hour”.